ShichaoFeng92/Smm4hSharedTask/README.md

 # Smm4hSharedTask
 Source code for smm4h shared task 1 and task 2.
-Task 2 includes sub-tasks for English and French
+Task 2 includes sub-tasks for English and French.
+Datasets are in the directory data/ and most prediction results of validation data sets and model performance reports are in the directory result_performance_files/
 ## Dependency
 * scikit-learn >= 0.22.1
 * tensforflow == 2.0.0